nicolardi/open_blog/src/blog/1-require-json-file.md

   }
 }
 ```
-So the code creates a variable "description" and assigns the string "This is an open source blog.
+So the code creates a variable "description" and assigns the string "This is an open-source blog.
 I write about different open source projects and how to use them.
 I also write about other technology topics.
 I hope you find this blog helpful and informative." picked directly from the package.json file

 ## Include & use composer.json with PHP

-The same approach is been used with PHP.
+You can use the same approach with other languages like PHP for example.
 You can simply decode the [composer.json](https://getcomposer.org/doc/04-schema.md) used by [composer](https://getcomposer.org/) to pick up any property you want.
 To do this you can do: